Can I Sue a Bar That Overserved a Drunk Driver in Alabama?

 The answer may depend on a variety of factors.
 How many pitchers of beer did Dana order?
 How long was she at the bar?
 Were there other obvious signs of intoxication?
 What was Dana’s blood-alcohol concentration at the crash scene?

-An experienced drunk driving injury lawyer can help you investigate your claims and determine whether you have a dram shop liability claim against the bar or pub.
+An experienced Mobile motor vehicle crash lawyer can help you investigate your claims and determine whether you have a dram shop liability claim against the bar or pub.

 Who Can File a Dram Shop Lawsuit in Alabama?